 130 Avenida Alipaz

 This Adobe Ranch House, with its thick adobe walls, heavy wide doors, wood shingled roof and dirt floors, is the oldest building in the City of Walnut.
-It belonged to the owner of the Rowland Ranch, an area which included much of western Walnut.
+It belonged to the owner of the Rowland Ranch, an area which incorporated all of Walnut.

 - 5. Bourdet Home

 Home of Mayor Pete Bourdet

 166 Lemon Avenue

 Pete Bourdet became the first mayor of Walnut in 1959.
 He was born here, farmed here and helped establish the first Walnut water system.
 His house was built in the 1920’s.

 Built by Santiago Martinez

 The Martinez Adobe was located on the current site of Vejar Elementary School, and was built in the 1840’s by Santiago Martinez.
 Adobe homes were advantageous in California’s hot climate, due to their efficient insulation.
 The Martinez Adobe is no longer standing, but the site still plays an important part in Walnut history.

 - 7. Carrey Home